riscv-verification/RVVI/README.md

 (https://github.com/SymbioticEDA/riscv-formal) from SymbioticEDA which is a very good interface for providing observation into a running core by streaming what is executing on the core (i.e. the basic tracer functionality) - but for quality RISC-V processor DV more is needed.
 Hence the need for RVVI.
-The RVVI-VLG interface has some parts very similar to the RVFI formal interface and RVVI can be thought of as a superset of RVFI.
+The RVVI-TRACE interface has some parts very similar to the RVFI formal interface and RVVI can be thought of as a superset of RVFI.